alexandrastna/AI-for-ESG/README.md

 ---

-## 🧮 Thesis 9 – ESG Scoring Methods and Comparison
+## Phase 9 – ESG Scoring Methods and Comparison

 This notebook computes and compares **ten distinct ESG scores** for each company in the SMI index, based on the classification of sentences extracted from their annual reports, earnings calls, and other key financial documents.
 The aim is to explore how various analytical methods—both qualitative and quantitative—affect ESG scoring outcomes and comparability.